Moon Monday #75: One orbiter to rule them all, a pathfinder and a communications relay network

 NASA’s underrated Moon orbiter gets critical extension

 Following an extensive review process, NASA has extended the 2009-launched Lunar Reconnaissance Orbiter (LRO) mission for the fifth time.
-During this three-year phase called ESM5 that starts from September 2022, LRO will continue to study the Moon’s surface and geology with a particular focus on the poles, and keep aiding planning of upcoming robotic and Artemis crewed landings by providing required high-resolution imagery and related topographic data as well as enhancing tooling around data access.
+During this three-year phase called ESM5 that starts from September 2022, LRO will continue to study the Moon’s surface and geology with a particular focus near the poles, and keep aiding planning of upcoming robotic and Artemis crewed landings by providing high-resolution imagery and related topographic data as well as enhancing tooling around data access.

 Here are some of my key takeaways for ESM5 from the Final Report containing the mission review.